barringtb-hash/Consulting-PM-Tool/README.md

    npm run build   # Build artifacts (placeholder at present) npm run format  # Prettier formatting across the repo
    ```

+> Test databases default to PostgreSQL.
+The Vitest setup will use `POSTGRES_TEST_ADMIN_URL` if provided, otherwise it falls back to `postgresql://postgres:postgres@localhost:5432/postgres`.
+Set `DATABASE_PROVIDER=sqlite` in `apps/api/.env` to force the SQLite test harness when Postgres isn't available locally.

 ## Shared tooling
 - TypeScript is configured via the base `tsconfig.base.json` applied across workspaces.